Looking for a fun Halloween recipe? Get the kids in the kitchen and make these cute and festive Chocolate Spider Cookies!

-And while I have made one or two of Halloween recipes so far, like these Chocolate Spider Cookies; Eric has complained several times that we haven’t had enough ghoulish grub this year.
+And while I have made one or two of Halloween recipes so far, like these Chocolate Spider Cookies; my husband has complained several times that we haven’t had enough ghoulish grub this year.

 I guess I just set too high of expectations in the past, since most years I do several Halloween treats throughout the month of October and have even had ghoulish grub week, where I shared a week of ghoulish, yet tasty Halloween eats!

 So, while we’ve had a pretty low-key Halloween season so far, I am looking forward to dressing up and attending our Halloween party next week.
 And, yes, I’ll be making these Chocolate Spider Cookies again since, they were a hit at a Halloween party I took them to last year.
 And maybe, just maybe, squeeze in one or two more ghoulish eats before November 1st.